stoddow313/Leaflet-Challenge/README.md

 ## Background:

 For this assignment, we were tasked with utilizing the USGS earthquake data to create a map of all the earthquakes in the last 7 days.
 While doing so, we were to color code the  depth of each earthquake, and display our marker sizes based on the magnitude.
-There was an optional part 2 of this assignment that due to time constraints, I opted out of doing.
+There was an optional part 2 of this assignment, but I did not include it in this as I didn't have time to properly finish.
 But in my code that is located under Leaflet Part 1, you will find all the necessary information has been loaded in and properly made.

 ## Instructions:
 Part 1: Create the Earthquake Visualization